-- provides the N2 PC5 policy for V2X communications and/or 5G ProSe to the V-PCF for forwarding to the NG-RAN via the AMF.
+- provides the N2 PC5 policy for V2X communications and/or 5G ProSe to the V-PCF for forwarding to the NG-RAN via the AMF; and

+- for the LBO roaming scenarios, provides URSP of the HPLMN to the V-PCF for forwarding to the UE via a V-PCF for a PDU session in case of URSP provisioning in EPS.

-Editor's Note: It is FFS how URSP provisionng in EPS is supported in roaming scenarios.
+Editor's Note: It is FFS how URSP provisionng in EPS is supported in Home Routed roaming scenarios.

 * * * Next Change * * * *